 The keys to a successful appeal are to comb through the trial court record for legal errors and then conduct diligent legal research.
 Court rulings are overturned all the time, new evidence is uncovered, and witnesses recant their trial testimony.
 When you have been convicted in Pennsylvania that does not mean you have reached the end of the line.
 Sometimes appealing is the best way to ensure justice is served.

 The Fishman Firm, LLC, is a criminal law firm located in Philadelphia, PA.
 Attorney Brian M. Fishman is a criminal defense attorney who concentrates his practice on defending the rights of those accused of criminal offenses.
 He has successfully defended clients in a wide range of criminal cases, and will aggressively defend your rights in court and in negotiations outside the courtroom.
-If you have been charged with any criminal offense in Philadelphia, Montgomery, Delaware, Bucks or Chester county, contact Brian M. Fishman at his Philadelphia office to schedule a free consultation with an experienced Philadelphia criminal defense lawyer.
+If you have been charged with any criminal offense in Philadelphia, Montgomery, Delaware, Bucks or Chester county, contact Brian M. Fishman at his Philadelphia office to schedule a free consultation with an experienced Philadelphia criminal appeals lawyer.